jimbateson/jatalie-heights/walks/arnside-knott.md

 The first part of the walk takes you across some pretty boggy fields, not helped by yesterdays heavy rain.
 I can see why we kind of got lost last time, there are signposts dotted around, however, the paths are not too well defined, after getting a little further than we got last time, I got slightly lost, luckily there was a kind dog walker passing who pointed me in the right direction!

 <div class="lg:flex">
     <p class="lg:flex-1 lg:mr-6">The actual Fairy Steps walk was fairly easy going in the end.
 There was a sharp include through some woods, but before long I had found the famous steps.
-The first thing that struck was was that they were VERY narrow!
+The first thing that struck me was that they were VERY narrow!
 And upon starting my ascent of them, it soon became clear that I would not get far up them with my large backpack on.
 So I had to hold this above my head and walk up!
 Must have looked a bit bizarre, luckily there was nobody around whilst I did it.</p>
     <figure class="lg:flex-1">
     <img src="/assets/images/walks/arnside-knott/arnside-knott-content-1.jpg" class="rounded mt-6 lg:mt-0" alt="Image of the Fairy Steps, showing how narrow they are!">
     <figcaption class="text-xs">The secret stairs</figcaption>